| Short Abstracts

 phenomenon, called a frame bound gap arises; and these gaps are analyzed and

+computed.
 The second case designs a classification algorithm,

 where frames are required to balance classification with dimension